warmwaffles/signals/README.md

 ## Contributing

   1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+  2. Create your feature branch
-3. Commit your changes (`git commit -am 'Add some feature'`)
+  3. Commit your changes
+  4. Write tests for those changes
-4. Push to the branch (`git push origin my-new-feature`)
+  5. Push the changes
-5. Create new Pull Request
+  6. Create new Pull Request